randomuserhi/Deep-Engine/DeepEngineDocs/ECS/01 - Design Notes.md

 		- Filling the hole requires 2 indirection -> handle goes to lookup and lookup points to entity (this allows lookup to be updated when entity is moved instead of all handles being updated)
 			- Thread safety here is a bummer

+- Queries
+	- Querying can be post-processed (aka built prior) and then updated on the fly similar to how adding removing archetypes works

 ## Example

 > DoT damage on enemies